dwrobel/flatcam/README.md

 - fixed the TclCommand cncjob to use the -outname parameter
 - added some more keywords in the data_model for auto-completer
 - fixed isolate TclCommand to use correctly the -outname parameter
+- added possibility to see the GCode when right clicking on the Project tab on a CNCJob object and then clicking View Source

 14.09.2019